aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

   interconversions (Figure 6A :cite:p:`QIU2022`).
 The least action path (LAP) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition.
 Specifically, the optimal path between any two cell states (e.g. the fixed point of HSCs and that of megakaryocytes) is searched by variating the continuous path connecting the source state to the target while minimizing its action and updating the associated transition time.
 The resultant least action path has the highest transition probability and is associated with a particular transition time.
+Once the LAP is identified, we can focus only on TFs and rank them by the path integral of the mean square displacement (MSD) of gene expression with respect to the initial expression to identify key transcription factors of the associated cell fate transitions.

 | In this tutorial, we will showcase how to
-- perform LAP analyses
+- perform LAP analyses;
-- visualize
-  transition paths found by LAP on vectorfield
+- visualize transition paths found by the LAP approach on the vector field;
-- plot heatmaps of pairwise actions and transition times
+- plot heatmaps of actions and transition times matrix between all hematopoietic cell types;
-- rank transcriptomics factor
+- prioritize transcription factors of each predicted optimal path;
-- plot ROC curve of priority scores
+- ROC analyses of the LAP predictions.

 Import relevant packages